 When you’ve just won a new client, it’s essential to start things off on the right foot.
 Put your client relationship first by creating an onboarding project template that will help you to make a great first impression.
 Your client onboarding template will help you to make sure that every client gets the same special treatment.
 Use it to assign scheduled check-ins at regular intervals (like after the first 7 days, 14 days, and 30 days) to the dedicated account manager so they always know when to follow up without overcrowding, set quarterly business reviews in advance, and create tasks for sending over any important materials at the right stage of your client’s journey.

 Every organization has certain operational processes they need to follow.
 These can be company-wide, like raising purchase orders and submitting expenses, or specific to the workflows of certain teams, like marketing operations.
 Creating templates for your operational projects helps to maintain consistency (which in turn makes it easier for your employees to actually use them), ensures that all of the important information is captured so there’s no more chasing people up for missing details, and gives team members visibility over the progression of their request.

 Looking for some ways to apply project templates to your team’s workflow?
 We’ve got some ideas.

 Asset production and delivery

 Are you using project templates in a way we haven’t mentioned here?
 Let us know in the comments — we’d love to hear how they’re helping you!
 If you haven’t started using Project Templates just yet start using the feature today and let us know what you think!
-Project Templates are available on the Deliver, Grow and Enterprise plans.
+Project Templates are available on the Deliver, Grow, and Scale plans.